njmube/MyReceiptsAndroid/README.md

 #Contribute

-You can contribute to this simple app, the point above is very important. besides, the best way to contribute is forking this r$
+You can contribute to this simple app, the point above is very important. besides, the best way to contribute is forking this repository.